 A cleaning bucket will help you become more organized and productive in your cleaning routine.

 Do you have a cleaning bucket?
-If not, you should... and here's what to put in it! #cleaning Click To Tweet
+If not, you should... and here's what to put in it! #cleaning Share on X

-First of all, you want to make sure to start with a decent sized bucket.
+First, you want to start with a decent-sized bucket.
 It needs to be large enough to carry all of your cleaning supplies.
-A bucket with a handle is usually best, because it’s easier to carry and hold.
+A bucket with a handle is usually best because it’s easier to carry and hold.

-The items in your bucket are often personal preference, but I thought I would share some of my favourite cleaning supplies.
-Some are standard and others you may not have even heard of before.
+The items in your bucket are often personal preferences, but I thought I would share some of my favourite cleaning supplies.
+Some are standard, and others you may not have heard of before.

 What to put in your cleaning bucket